ReneDussault/ZeddyBot/README.md

 ## Features

+- **Web Dashboard**
+  - Live stream and bot status overview
+  - View stream history and Discord stats
+  - Send messages directly to Twitch chat from your browser (using your twitch bot account)
+  - Modern, responsive UI

+- **Twitch Stream Notifications**
-- **Twitch Stream Notifications**: Posts embedded notifications in a Discord channel when streamers from your watchlist go live
+  - Embedded notifications in a Discord channel when streamers go live
+  - Stream history tracking (last 10 streams)

-- **Discord Role Management**:
+- **Discord Role Management**
   - Automatically assigns a "LIVE" role to Discord members who are streaming
   - Role progression system (Drifters → Outlaws after 30 days)

-- **Twitch Chat Integration**:
+- **Twitch Chat Integration**
   - Connects to a specified Twitch channel as a bot
-  - Can send automated messages when streams start/end
+  - Sends automated messages when streams start/end
-  - Supports sending custom messages from Discord to Twitch chat
+  - Supports sending custom messages from Discord or the dashboard to Twitch chat

+- **Clear Logging**
-- **Clear Logging**: Human-friendly log messages for user activity and bot actions
+  - Human-friendly, non-repetitive log messages for user activity and bot actions

-## Recent Improvements

-- Improved log messages for user presence and role changes (now more human-readable)
-- Reduced duplicate Twitch token refreshes at startup
-- Added a reusable timestamp helper for consistent log formatting

 ## Screenshots